Kunlong1994/lab3/Lab-05.md

-#Jack in the Box
+# Jack in the Box

 ***

 For this week’s lab, we will be building a Jack in the box; this is a project inspired by the known toy.
 We will use this lab to help you to experiment with digital fabrication tools.
 The methods that will be used are 3D printing and laser cutting.
 [Video of similar box](https://www.youtube.com/watch?v=Z70TRaKqUbs)

-##In the report
+## In the report
 To submit your lab, clone this repository -- and include all files / images / code that is requested!

-Laser Cutting
+## Laser Cutting
 Laser cut cardboard to make your useless box in the Maker Lab.
-1. Download a vector editing program like Inkscape (free) or Adobe Illustrator (free for 30 day trial).
+1. Download a vector editing program like [Inkscape](https://inkscape.org) (free) or [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) (free for 30 day trial).
+4. On [this page](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/tree/2019Fall/Lab5), download all files.
 2. Open the laser cutter template file for the Box in your vector editing program.
 3. Modify the vector drawing to have a personal touch, and holes for the servo mount, switch, and Arduino wires.
 Make sure the all lines that you want the printer to recognize are 0.001pt thick and the proper color (black for cutting).
 Save your file.
 BONUS: include lines or images that you don't plan to cut all the way through to experiment with etching.
 4. To laser cut, open your modified file in Adobe Illustrator on the lab’s computer.
 Look around the laser cutting room for instructions, reference sheets, and scrap materials.
 The step by step instructions are attached on the suction system to the left of the computer.